About the scheme

+About the scheme

 ensuring records are kept about training, safety inspections, routine maintenance and repairs

 As a licence holder, you’ll be required to keep to the commitments made an operate all times within the terms and condition of the licence.

 Drive and Vehicle Standards (DVS) role

 DVS will focus on assisting you to meet the terms of the operator licence.

 Compliance activity will be focused on issues identified or information received indicating that licence terms are not being met.
-In these circumstances, DVS will seek to work with you to raise standards.
+In these circumstances, DVS will work with you to raise standards.

-Those operators who consistently fail to meet the standards or to implement recommended improvements will be subject to action, which may include being subject to an audit or ultimately having the license suspended or revoked.
+Those operators who consistently fail to meet the standards or to implement recommended improvements will be subject to action.
+This may include being subject to an audit or ultimately having the license suspended or revoked.

 When the scheme comes into force